-Why isn't there a C++ .NET similar method for normal cells?
+Why isn't there a C++ .NET similar method for creating instances of normal cells?
 Consider these existing methods:

 Jon Summers said:The MicroStationAPI and the DgnPlatformNet have a CreateSharedCellElement() method (as of Update 10).

 In documentation I see "only" CreateSharedCellElement<x>() methods, not one CreateSharedCellElement().
 Are they methods you wrote about or I missed something?